-The following selected combined statements of operations data (other than US\$ data) for 2016 and 2017, the selected combined balance sheet data (other than US\$ data) as of December 31, 2016 and 2017 and the combined statements of cash flows data (other than US\$ data) for 2016 and 2017 have been derived from the audited combined financial statements included elsewhere in this prospectus.
-The audited combined financial statements have been derived from the consolidated financial statements and underlying accounting records of Fang.
+The following selected combined statements of operations data (other than US\$ data) for 2016 and 2017, the selected combined balance sheets data (other than US\$ data) as of December 31, 2016 and 2017 and the selected combined statements of cash flows data (other than US\$ data) for 2016 and 2017 have been derived from the audited combined financial statements included elsewhere in this prospectus.
+The selected combined statements of operations data (other than US\$ data) for the six months ended June 30, 2017 and 2018, the selected combined balance sheets data (other than US\$ data) as of June 30, 2018 and the selected combined statements of cash flows data (other than US\$ data) for the six months ended June 30, 2017 and 2018 have been derived from our unaudited condensed combined financial statements included elsewhere in this prospectus.
+The combined financial statements have been derived from the consolidated financial statements and underlying accounting records of Fang.
 The combined financial statements also include expense allocations for certain functions historically provided by Fang.
 The historical financial information may not be indicative of the results of operations or financial position that would have resulted if we had been an independent company apart from Fang during the periods presented or of our future performance as an independent company.